Special coverage: November 2022 Solano County election

 Five candidates are running for two seats on the Benicia City Council this fall.
 Council incumbents Lionel Largaespada and Christina Strawbridge are both seeking re-election.
 Planning commissioner Kari Birdseye, who was defeated by Largaespada and Strawbridge in 2018, is running again, while retired executive Terry Scott and retired teacher William Innes have also launched campaigns.

 As Benicia does not have election districts for its council, the top two vote-getters will be elected to the council.

-A forum for Benicia City Council candidates hosted by the League of Women Voters of Solano County will be held at the Benicia Senior Citizen's Center at 7 p.m. on Wednesday, Oct.
+A forum for Benicia City Council candidates hosted by the League of Women Voters of Solano County was held at the Benicia Senior Citizen's Center at 7 p.m. on Wednesday, Oct.
 12.

 The only Vallejo Unified School District Board of Education trustee area that will be on the ballot in November is Trustee Area 5, which represents southeast Vallejo.
 Like the city council, the school board moved to trustee areas instead of citywide elections in 2018.

 Three candidates are running for the seat, including two incumbents.
 Current trustees John Fox and Tony Gross, both elected in 2018 before the district moved to trustee areas, are challenged by Ajit S. Bhandal, who is listed on the ballot as a naturopathic practitioner.

 Vallejo school board candidate forum - Oct.
 4

 A Vallejo school board candidates forum was held at 6:30 p.m. on Tuesday, Oct.
 4 at Emmanuel Apostolic Church at 900 Sixth St.

 The forum was hosted by the 411 Series Vallejo Seeking Solutions group, which is led by community advocates Liat Meitzenheimer, Mishel Deniz Adolph, Kimberly Nunez-Brandao, and Askari Sowonde.